aBillander/aBillander/README.md

 ## ab://ander/Project

-**aBillander** is an Invoicing and Inventory System integrated with WooCommerce, intended for SME's and powered by  <º)♡><  and  Laravel.
+**aBillander** is an Invoicing, Inventory and POS System integrated with WooCommerce, intended for SME's and powered by  <º)♡><  and  Laravel.

 <p align="center"><img src="packages/aBillander/hello-abi/dashboard.png"  height="auto" width="100%"></p>